PointOneNav/polaris/readme.md

 )
 ```

-> Note that you do not need to clone the Polaris repository when using Bazel.
-Bazel will clone it automatically when you
+> Note that you do not need to clone the Polaris repository when including it in your Bazel application.
+Bazel will
-build your application.
+clone it automatically when you build your application.

 ##### Compiling Example Applications With Bazel ####